IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-Since the Sigmoid function is an increasing function, and $a_2$, $b_1$, $b_2$ are constant scalars and biases that do not affect the comparison relationships among users, \eqref{eq:classification_final} can be further simplified to $\mathbf{I}\cdot\vec{a}_{1}$, which has linear complexity, i.e, $O(k)$, where $k$ is the number of users.
-In addition, this weight vector has values that align with our domain knowledge, which will be further discussed in Section \ref{experiment}.
+Since the sigmoid function is an increasing function, and $a_2$, $b_1$, and $b_2$ are constant scalars and biases that do not affect the comparison relationships among users, Equation~\eqref{eq:classification_final} can be further simplified to $\mathbf{I}\cdot\vec{a}_{1}$, which has linear complexity, $O(k)$, where $k$ is the number of users.
+In addition, this weight vector has values that align with our domain knowledge (hence interpretability), which will be further discussed in Section \ref{experiment}.